WPP-Public/Potato-ACE/src/ace/components/accordion/README.md

 ### Listened for events

-Accordion listens for the following events, which should be dispatched on the specific `ace-accordion` element.
+Accordion listens for the following events, which should be dispatched to `window`.

 #### Show, hide and toggle panel